 We are currently thinking about what the route should look like tomorrow.
 To be continued, then!
 For now: hasta mañana.

-The most beautiful and longest climb today was the Port de la Vall d'Ebo, which takes you to 540 metres altitude.
+The most beautiful and longest climb ahead of us this day is the Port de la Vall d'Ebo, which takes you to 540 metres altitude.
 A gradual climb, with stunning sea views.
-After this, we descended towards Gorga, before continuing up through the hilly landscape to 830 metres.
+After this, it's downhill towards Gorga, before continuing up through the hilly landscape to 830 metres.
 The final part of this adventure is no mean feat.
 The Puerto de Tollos via Beniaia.
 The steepest 100 metres is 14.7% with a maximum gradient of 17%.
-Sort of a Wall of Huy, but longer.
+Sort of a Wall of Huy, but longer (and therefore more painful).

-After this 'highlight', most of the rest of the route was downhill, passing characteristic Spanish villages.
-The stretch of descent towards Castell de Castells was particularly magnificent.
-The white-plastered houses sketched a beautiful contrast with the Mediterranean hills.
+After this 'highlight', the vervikg of the route is mostly downhill, passing characteristic Spanish villages.
+The bit downhill towards Castell de Castells is particularly magnificent.
+The white-plastered houses sketch a beautiful contrast with the Mediterranean hills.
+A big tip if you are in this region

 Actually, this was a lovely day like this.
 Some time to recover, and enjoy while 'strolling' along the boulevards between Moraira and Calpe.